Dark Mode Light Mode

 This is why Fabric Composition Matters When We Talk About Durability

-Durability of fabric depends on kind of fibres used, thread count, and type of weaving.
+The fabric’s durability depends on the kind of fibers used, thread count, and type of weaving.

-- Polyester and nylon are extremely durable and will also pill over time.
+• Polyester and nylon are extremely durable and will pill over time.

-- Blends of natural and synthetic fibers leads to a balanced solutions, between natural and synthetic fibers on enhanced performance and longevity.
+• Blends of natural and synthetic fibers lead to a balanced solution between natural and synthetic fibers for enhanced performance and longevity.

 Frequently pilling loosely woven fabrics are made from fabrics with lower thread count, while tightly woven fabrics with greater thread count usually last longer and resist pilling better.